Brad Johnson (American football): Personal life

-Johnson has two sons with his wife, Nikki.
+Johnson has two sons, Max and Jake, with his wife, Nikki.
 His brother-in-law is Mark Richt, former head football coach at the University of Georgia and the University of Miami.
 Johnson's father is Rick Johnson, who helped establish the Winshape Camps after working several years at Ridgecrest Camps.
 He currently resides in Athens, Georgia.
-Both of Johnson's sons, Max and Jake, play for the North Carolina Tarheels football team.

 He occasionally participates in competitive Pop-A-Shot.